tianao1105/Tianao_Familiar_MDDN242/README.md

 A pixel-style virtual companion based on p5.js, featuring an RPG combat system, real-time weather, and background with day and night changes.

+---

+## Design Statement

+The starting point was a simple question: if this were my companion, I'd want us to fight together in an RPG world, and when I'm away, I'd want them to keep going on their own, growing stronger until I returned.

+The first version was just that: a companion quietly accumulating experience over time, waiting.
+From there, I added monsters and an idle auto-battle system so they could fight alone while I was gone.
+Then came weapons and decorations to give them more personality, followed by weapon stat bonuses that fed into the companion's own attribute panel.

+The combat started feeling too flat, so I introduced level-scaled monsters, Normal, Elite, and Boss, and gave the companion level-based stats and magic skills to match.
+That led to working out how spells and weapons should interact with each other: mana costs, cooldown priority, range differences between water and fire.

+Finally, I reworked the UI to feel like a proper RPG, a dark panel styled after the equipment and character screens you'd find in an actual game.

+---

 ## Function Introduction

 ### Partner System